bneayoub/simple_shell/README.md

 ## Approach

-We will be writing full code without splitting , make sure it is working, then start to refactor it
+We will be writing full code without splitting , make sure it is working, then start to refactor it.
+Refactoring a code, makes it possible so that we could pass task 0 for betty requirements, and also make our code more readable.